 6. Get a Yearly Inspection

 The value of having an expert check your furnace and HVAC systems regularly cannot be understated.
 Professional HVAC technicians, like the team at Absolute Comfort in Crystal Lake, can identify issues with your systems to help prevent costly repairs and tell you if your units are running less than optimally.
-Plus, their checkups typically include cleanings and the fixing of small problems.
+Plus, our checkups typically include cleanings and the fixing of small problems.
 Having it checked can make you aware of problems and inefficiencies you may otherwise have not noticed until it was too late.
+To help with this, we offer money-saving HVAC maintenance plans that include 2 annual visits, plus we remind you when your equipment is due for service so you don’t have to remember!

 7. Tune-Up Your System

-If you identify an active issue with your heating system, you may consider hiring a professional to tune-up your furnace.
-This tune-up will solve any simple problems with underlying maintenance issues, clogs, or ignition.
-They’ll check parts of the system you likely don’t even know exist.
-A tune-up will not only keep your system in good working condition, but it will also help it run optimally.
-After some basic maintenance and TLC, homeowners will see some decent savings on their heating bill.
+If you identify an active issue with your furnace, you may consider hiring a professional to tune-up your furnace.
+Regular furnace tune ups help to resolve problems that naturally occur as your furnace operates each day.
+While the end goal of your furnace is to produce heat — a simple goal — how it gets there requires some pretty complex machinery.
+A tune-up will not only keep that system in good working condition, but it will also help it run at maximum efficiency.
+After some basic maintenance and TLC, you have your best chance at seeing some savings on your heating bill.

 If you decide you want to make your heating system more efficient, the professional HVAC technicians at Absolute Comfort are here to help.
-Talk to one of our experts to find out how you can make your home more efficient today!
+Talk to one of our experts to find out how you can make your heating system more energy efficient today!